Finding coherent node groups in directed graphs: Experimental evaluation

-\textbf{Experiments on synthetic data.} To test our algorithms, we create two synthetic graphs: a tree graph \dttree and a directed acyclic graph \dtdag.
-Each graph consists of 1000 vertices with 10-dimensional features that separate them into 5 clusters.
-For the tree graph, we have the vertices numbered from 1 to 1000, and for each vertex $v$ except the first, we randomly add an edge from one of the earlier vertices to $v$.
-For \dtdag, we also randomly add an edge between each pair of vertices $v_i$, $v_j$ with $i<j$ with probability $0.01$.
+\textbf{Experiments on synthetic data.} To test our algorithms, we create two types of synthetic graphs: tree graphs and directed acyclic graphs (DAGs).
+Each graph consists of $n$ vertices with $d$-dimensional features that separate them into $k$ clusters.
+For tree graphs, we have the vertices numbered from $1$ to $n$, and for each vertex $v$ except the first, we randomly add an edge from one of the earlier vertices to $v$.
+For DAGs, we start with the same tree and additionally randomly add an edge between each pair of vertices $v_i$, $v_j$ with $i<j$ with probability $0.05$.

-We create the features by first sampling 5 centroids uniformly distributed from $[0, 1]^{10}$.
-We then assign $v_{200(i - 1) + 1}, \ldots, v_{200i}$ to a cluster $S_i$ with the $i$th centroid.
+We create the features by first sampling $k$ centroids uniformly distributed from $[0, 1]^{d}$.
+We then assign $v_{(n/k)(i - 1) + 1}, \ldots, v_{(n/k)i}$ to a cluster $S_i$ with the $i$th centroid.
 Each node then gets a normally distributed feature centred at the centroid of the cluster it belongs to, with a variance of $0.1$ in each dimension.

+\textbf{Runtime scaling experiments.} To assess the scalability of our algorithms as a function of the size of the inputs, we track the running time of each algorithm as a function of the number of vertices, the number of features, and the number of clusters on synthetic DAGs in Figure~\ref{fig:synthetic_runtime}.
+We use a time limit of 30 minutes and take the average runtime across 5 runs.
+For the runtime experiments, we use random initial partitions for the algorithms and use a greedy method for reordering the centroids between iterations~\cite{eades1993fast}.

+As default values, we set the number of vertices to $n=200$, the number of clusters to $k=5$, the number of features to $d=5$, and $\lambda_f = \lambda_b = 1.0$.
+For each runtime experiment, we then vary the number of vertices, features, or clusters accordingly.
+The number of edges is $O(n^2)$ but with a small coefficient, since edges are added with a probability of $0.05$ for each pair of vertices to turn a random tree graph into a DAG.